top of page

 1. Determine your budget and estimate how many respondents you expect.

-7. We clean up the data, aggregate it, and display it on a map.
+8. We clean up the data, aggregate it, and display it on a map (a labor-intensive process involving experts in Jewish history, geography, mapping, and programming).

 Tips for respondents

 We suggest you focus on ancestors who were born in another country, but if you don’t know where they’re from, you can include ancestors from the United States.
-You should include Jewish and non-Jewish ancestors.
+You should include Jewish and non-Jewish ancestors, as well as ancestors by birth or by adoption.
 All questions are optional, so you can leave something blank if you’re not sure or don’t want something shared publicly.
 The more information you provide, the more accurate the mapping will be.

 Contact

-If you are interested in a map for your organization, or if you have questions, please email the following information to jewishlanguageproject@huc.edu:
+If you are interested in a map for your organization, please email the following information to jewishlanguageproject@huc.edu:

 • Organization name